 4. How to Secure Funding for a New Business

-Paying for all of the costs associated with opening an ice cream shop appears to be a daunting task at first.
-However, there are several ways that you can secure funding and ensure that your dream of owning an ice cream shop becomes a reality.
+There are several ways that you can secure funding and ensure that your dream of owning an ice cream shop becomes a reality.
 Determine how much money will be required for the initial start-up, as the figure will determine what funding option best fits your needs.

 - Lenders - Small business loans and traditional commercial loans can provide you with enough funding to get your business started.
 Interest rates may mean you’ll be paying more in the long run, but a loan means you won’t need to immediately put up your personal finances or give away equity.